jitbit/claude-chat-manager/README.md

 ./ClaudeChatManager
 ```

+(if Gatekeeper prevents you from launching it on a Mac, open "System Settings → Privacy & Security", scroll down to "Security", click "Open anyway" next to the app)

 ## Usage

 Use arrow keys to navigate, **Enter** to view details, **Delete/Backspace** to remove a conversation, and **Esc** to go back.